DivyanshuProjects/CTF-TRYHACKME-HACKTHEBOX-writeup/Security Footage.md

 Someone had the foresight to capture the network traffic from the surveillance subnet.
 That was all I had to work with.
 A single file:
 security-footage-1648933966395.pcap
-And a single shot at the truth.
+And a single shot at the truth

 ---